DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Storyboard Functions
 ====================

-This function only exist on storyboard lua script.
+This function is exported explicitly by DEPLS with `DEPLS.StoryboardFunctions` table, thus it only exist on storyboard lua script.

 *************************************************